Capacity: 3,927 (478 Seated)

 There is a supporters social club which welcomes away fans, the entrance to which is located behind the Main Stand.
 The social club is quite comfortable, so much so that the barman was telling me that on one occasion, two supporters from Stranraer never left the bar all Saturday afternoon and didn't get to see the game!
 Otherwise if you take a 15 minute walk into the town centre, then on the High Street there is a Wetherspoons outlet called the Muckle Cross, as well as the Droughy Cobbler pub.
 Both of these are listed in the CAMRA Good Beer Guide.

-If you require hotel accommodation in Elgin then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Elgin then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from the centre of .
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 Coming from the East or West along the A96, continue into Elgin until you reach the roundabout that has Elgin Town Hall situated on one corner.
 Turn at this roundabout onto the A941 (North Street) towards Lossiemouth.
 After a short distance down this road, take the second road on your left (Borough Briggs Road) and the ground is situated down this road on your right.
 There is plenty of street parking around the ground.